-701.18d If an effect would cause a player to shuffle a set of objects into a library, that library is shuffled even if there are no objects in that set.
+701.19d If an effect would cause a player to shuffle a set of objects into a library, that library is shuffled even if there are no objects in that set.

-Example: Loaming Shaman says "When Loaming Shaman enters the battlefield, target player shuffles any number of target cards from his or her graveyard into his or her library."
+Example: Loaming Shaman says "When Loaming Shaman enters the battlefield, target player shuffles any number of target cards from their graveyard into their library."
 It enters the battlefield, its ability triggers, and no cards are targeted.
-When the ability resolves, the targeted player will still have to shuffle his or her library.
+When the ability resolves, the targeted player will still have to shuffle their library.

-- 701.18e If an effect causes a player to shuffle a library containing zero or one cards, abilities that trigger when a library is shuffled will still trigger. - 701.18f If two or more effects cause a library to be shuffled multiple times simultaneously, abilities that trigger when that library is shuffled will trigger that many times.
+- 701.19e If an effect causes a player to shuffle a library containing zero or one cards, abilities that trigger when a library is shuffled will still trigger. - 701.19f If two or more effects cause a library to be shuffled multiple times simultaneously, abilities that trigger when that library is shuffled will trigger that many times.

-701.19.
+701.20.
 Tap and Untap

-- 701.19a To tap a permanent, turn it sideways from an upright position.
-Only untapped permanents can be tapped. - 701.19b To untap a permanent, rotate it back to the upright position from a sideways position.
+- 701.20a To tap a permanent, turn it sideways from an upright position.
+Only untapped permanents can be tapped. - 701.20b To untap a permanent, rotate it back to the upright position from a sideways position.
 Only tapped permanents can be untapped.

-701.20.
+701.21.
 Fateseal

-701.20a To "fateseal N" means to look at the top N cards of an opponent's library, put any number of them on the bottom of that library in any order and the rest on top of that library in any order.
+701.21a To "fateseal N" means to look at the top N cards of an opponent's library, put any number of them on the bottom of that library in any order and the rest on top of that library in any order.

-701.21.
+701.22.
 Clash

-- 701.21a To clash, a player reveals the top card of his or her library.
-That player may then put that card on the bottom of his or her library. - 701.21b "Clash with an opponent" means "Choose an opponent.
-You and that opponent each clash."

-701.21c A player wins a clash if that player revealed a card with a higher converted mana cost than all other cards revealed in that clash.
+- 701.22a To clash, a player reveals the top card of their library.
+That player may then put that card on the bottom of their library. - 701.22b "Clash with an opponent" means "Choose an opponent.
+You and that opponent each clash." - 701.22c Each clashing player reveals the top card of their library at the same time.
+Then those players decide in APNAP order (see rule 101.4) where to put those cards, then those cards move at the same time. - 701.22d A player wins a clash if that player revealed a card with a higher converted mana cost than all other cards revealed in that clash.

-701.22.
+701.23.
 Planeswalk

-- 701.22a A player may planeswalk only during a Planechase game.
+- 701.23a A player may planeswalk only during a Planechase game.
 Only the planar controller may planeswalk.
-See rule 901, "Planechase." - 701.22b To planeswalk is to put each face-up plane card and phenomenon card on the bottom of its owner's planar deck face down, then move the top card of your planar deck off that planar deck and turn it face up. - 701.22c A player may planeswalk as the result of the "planeswalking ability" (see rule 901.8), because the owner of a face-up plane card or phenomenon card leaves the game (see rule 901.10), or because a phenomenon's triggered ability leaves the stack (see rule 704.5x).
-Abilities may also instruct a player to planeswalk. - 701.22d The plane card that's turned face up is the plane the player planeswalks to.
+See rule 901, "Planechase." - 701.23b To planeswalk is to put each face-up plane card and phenomenon card on the bottom of its owner's planar deck face down, then move the top card of your planar deck off that planar deck and turn it face up.

+- 701.23c A player may planeswalk as the result of the "planeswalking ability" (see rule 901.8), because the owner of a face-up plane card or phenomenon card leaves the game (see rule 901.10), or because a phenomenon's triggered ability leaves the stack (see rule 704.5x).
+Abilities may also instruct a player to planeswalk. - 701.23d The plane card that's turned face up is the plane the player planeswalks to.
 The plane card that's turned face down or that leaves the game is the plane the player planeswalks away from.
 The same is true with respect to phenomena.

-701.23.
+701.24.
 Set in Motion